dominic-g/git-command-simplifier/README.md

 ./install.sh
 ```

-If the installation fails due to permissions, ensure the script is executable as mentioned in step 3.
+If the installation fails due to permissions, ensure the scripts \(~install.sh~ & ~common_github.sh~\) are executable as mentioned in step 3.

+**__NOTE:__**
+   1. You will be required to provide your github token if you haven't created one [see how to create a new token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).

+   2. You need to give your github username as it appears on your link eg `https://github.com/user-name` the username should be `user-name`

+   3. For the Git config username and emails are used when commiting changes to display who made the changes.
+   **The config email and username are stored as global values and can be changed by running the `github_token` command input the token, username again and give different values for the config**

+   **__All the information asked are stored on the local machine and are not transmitted over the internet and are ONLY accessed by the local machine.__**

 ## Usage